 35 Essential Augmented Reality Stats, Facts, and Trends for 2021 and Beyond

-Over the past year, the augmented reality market has continued its meteoric rise as a mainstream technology.
+Over the past couple of years, the augmented reality market has continued its meteoric rise as a mainstream technology.
 With applications like Navion, WayRay’s augmented reality navigation system for cars, and Google’s AR-enabled Maps update, augmented reality (AR) is pushing the boundaries of what is possible into new and powerful directions.

 Looking at what the trends suggest, augmented reality will not be limited to one or two novelty use cases the way it has been in years past.
 It will be everywhere and will touch every industry.
 So, if you are someone who wants to leverage this technology, the odds are in your favor.

 Check out these eye-opening stats and facts about augmented reality, and gain a better understanding of where the market is headed.

 Augmented Reality Market Predictions